jamulussoftware/jamuluswebsite/wiki/en/Include-QOS-Windows.md

 &nbsp;&nbsp;&nbsp;&nbsp;UDP<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Finish<br>

-(Notice Jamulus policy in center panel may be edited)
+(Notice that the Jamulus policy in the center panel may be edited)